 Well holy Singularity, Batman!
 Over at LargeHeartedBoy.com, authors like (and including) Aimee Bender, Bret Easton Ellis, and Hari Kunzru create playlists that connect to their recent published works and break down the relationship between the musics and the manuscript.
 The most recent guest is Merrell herself.
 Check out her eclectic playlist and analysis.
 You can even listen to the playlist on Spotify.
 Singularity indeed.

 In March I visited my grandparents and uncle for a week.
 While there, I interviewed my grandparents about growing up in Puerto Rico in the 30’s and 40’s, about the move to the United States, about family and friends they knew, about stories and histories and details of their lives.
 It really was a mind-expanding experience.
 I asked questions I wanted their answers to that I could share with others once my grandparents are gone.
 I recorded hours and hours of material.
 And then, a couple of hours ago, my digital recorder erased it.
 All of it.
 Every last second.

-I don’t have the heart to write about how that’s made me feel tonight.
-I just cooked a mean dinner and was bitching and irritated the whole time.
-So I need to get away from what’s bugging me for a bit.
-That’s why I’m going to write about my brief and disastrous fling with North Carolina.
-Continue reading
+I don’t have the heart to write about how that’s making feel.
+So instead, I’m going to write about my brief and disastrous fling with North Carolina.

 This week, my blog passed a few landmarks:

 1) It got its 3000th hit.